broadinstitute/str-analysis/README.md

 This script takes a WGS bam or cram file and outputs a .json file containing details about alleles it detected at the RFC1/CANVAS STR locus.
 The main fields in the output dictionary are:

-**sample_id**: *If this value is not specified as a command line arg, it is parsed from the input bam/cram file header.*
+**sample_id**: *If this value is not specified as a command line arg, it is parsed from the input bam/cram file header or filename prefix.*
 **call**: *describes the alleles detected at the RFC1/CANVAS locus.
 Its format is analogous to a VCF genotype.
 Possible values are:*
 * "PATHOGENIC MOTIF / PATHOGENIC MOTIF": *only pathogenic allele(s) detected*
 * "BENIGN MOTIF / BENIGN MOTIF": *only benign allele(s) detected*